 This book contains examples of:

 - Abusive Parents: On the rare occasion Alfie's dad is home, he yells at the boy, and his mom vents all of her emotional frustration onto him.
+This also apparently turns Alfie gay and is fixed by one trip to a therapist.

 - Author Tract: Richard Cohen is supposedly an "ex-gay" who has written books about "curing" homosexuality.